robotarium/robotarium-matlab-simulator/README.md

 # robotarium-matlab-simulator
 MATLAB simulator for the Robotarium!
+The purpose of the Robotarium simulator is to ensure that algorithms perform reasonably well before deployment onto the Robotarium.
+Note that scripts created for the simulator can be directly deployed onto the Robotarium.
+To ensure minimum modification after deployment, the simulator has been created to closely approximate the actual behavior of the Robotarium's agents.

 # Usage